techaljohani/UdacityGitHubCommandsProject3/README.md

 ### Files used
 The following file contains necessary code:
+- bikeshare.py.
-- bikeshare.py .<br />The following files are not uploaded to remote repo by using .gitignore because the files are too big:<br />
+The following files are not uploaded to remote repo by using .gitignore because the files are too big:<br />
 - chicago.csv
 - new_york_city.csv
 - washington.csv